Welcome to Keveral FarmWelcome to Keveral FarmWelcome to Keveral FarmWelcome to Keveral Farm

 Visitors may come as personal guests, volunteers, prospective members or holidaying campers.

-Sometimes we host groups who want to see what we do here, or who want to stay here while visiting the local area.
+In the past we have hosted groups who want to see what we do here (eg permaculture groups), or who want to stay here while visiting the local area.

 Keveral Farm